 Unfortunately the product has a disappointing ingredient profile.

 The only positive thing about this product is melatonin.

 This supplement contains 6mg of melatonin.
 This is a heavy dose which should make it easy for you to fall asleep.

-As for other ingredients, we have L-theanine and magnesium oxide which are both underdosed.
+As for other ingredients, we have L-theanine and magnesium oxide are both underdosed.

-Worse yet, magnesium oxide is the worst form of magnesium – your body can’t utilize it.
+Worse yet, magnesium oxide is the poorest form of magnesium in terms of bioavailability and absorption – your body can’t utilize it effectively.